 HIGH LEVEL OF DISTRIBUTOR INCENTIVES.
-Based upon its knowledge of network marketing distributor compensation plans, the Company believes that the Global Compensation Plan is among the most financially rewarding plans offered to distributors by network marketing companies.
+The Company believes that the Global Compensation Plan is among the most financially rewarding plans offered to distributors by network marketing companies.
 There are two fundamental ways in which distributors can earn money: (i) through retail markups, for which the Company recommends a range from 43% to 60%; and (ii) through a series of commissions on product sales, which can result in commissions to distributors aggregating up to 58% of such product's wholesale price.
-On a global basis, however, commissions have averaged 42% of revenue from commissionable sales over the last seven years.
-See "Risk Factors--Increase in Distributor Compensation Expense."
+On a global basis, however, commissions have averaged from 40% to 42% of revenue from commissionable sales for each of the last seven years.